For any queries relating to the Defence Deanery, please contact Lisa.Holyoak100@mod.gov.uk who will be able to assist.

 Guidance for Medical Schools

-Please note, the central IFST process has now closed but please contact your foundation school directly if you wish to discuss further.
+Please note the central IFST process for 2020 has now closed; please contact your Foundation School directly if you wish to request an IFST (at this stage these can be granted only in exceptional circumstances).

 UKFP 2021: PSA Guidance (to be uploaded later in 2020)